 Carina, my ace cover artist, gave him a hair transplant, eliminating the effect of decades.

-In the seond row, Carina doctored my 1971 wedding picture, to remove my wife, clone some hair onto the right side of my head, and remove a reddish cast from the photo.
+In the second row, Carina doctored my 1971 wedding picture, to remove my wife and remove a reddish cast from the photo.

 In the bottom photo, Carina removed a cluttered background, straightened out my tilted head, and removed my right hand that looked like the deformed appendage of a Thalidomide baby.